dirttop/Backlog-API/docs/README.md

 &emsp;Once that's set up it's time to create our database.

-&emsp;You may need to login with the Azure CLI with:
+&emsp; Login to the Azure CLI with:

 ``` az login ```